-The parties have attended their RI Family Court Hearing and a visitation Schedule is set by agreement of the parties with help from the judge.
-The parties also agree to joint custody and child support.
-Everything is now on paper in a court order signed by the Judge and Entered by the Clerk as a binding order of the Providence Family Court.
-In some cases, the order entered as a result of Family Court child Visitation Mediation.
+The parties attended their RI Family Court hearing and a visitation schedule was established with the help from the judge.
+The parties agreed to joint custody and child support.
+Everything is now on paper in a court order signed by the judge and entered by the Clerk.
+This was a binding order of the Providence Family Court.

 Third party shenanigans